org-arl/unet-blog/_posts/2019-04-26-using-idea-with-unetstack.md

 Now we will have to configure our IDE to run this script by adding a new configuration.
 For doing so, click the "Add New Configuration" button at the top-right of the IDE:

 ![](assets/img/idea-setup/7.png)

 Select "Application" on the following screen.

 ![](assets/img/idea-setup/config.png)

-After choosing a suitable name for this configuration, set the "Main class" to `GroovyBoot`.
+After choosing a suitable name for this configuration, set the "Main class" to `org.arl.fjage.shell.GroovyBoot`.
 The "Program arguments" will need to be set according to the path of your simulation script.
 As our simulation script is located in the `sim/` directory, we will need to fill in `cls://org.arl.unet.sim.initrc sim/simple_sim.groovy` over here.

 Take note of the "Working directory" path as we will need this later.